znz/rubykaigi-2025-lt/riscv64.rubyci.org_internal.md

 # Why do I maintain the riscv64 VM?

 - I am interested in *minor environments* and run tests on them.
-  - They may uncover interesting bugs.
+They may uncover interesting bugs.
-- `qemu-system-riscv64` has become easier to use recently.
+- *`qemu-system-riscv64`* has become easier to use recently.
-- When I took over the riscv64 VM, there was an environment created by mame-san, but it was slightly outdated.
+- When I took over *the riscv64 VM*, there was an environment created by mame-san, but it was slightly outdated.
-- I present one of some ways here.
+- I made *some improvements* and will share *one of them* here.

 ## note